Guides Knee Support Training Equipment

 Knee Wraps vs. Sleeves: Which One Do You Need?

 So what’s the difference between knee wraps vs sleeves?
-The difference between knee wraps and sleeves is significant.
-If you work with heavy weights and go for a 1 rep max every set, then knee wraps are what you want to use.
-If you have a casual training session with sets for 3+ reps, then knee sleeves are the right choice.
+So what’s the difference between knee wraps vs sleeves? – If you work with heavy weights and go for a 1 rep max every set, then knee wraps are what you want to use.
+If you have a casual training session with sets for 3+ reps, then put on knee sleeves.

 What are Knee Wraps?